 In Colombia, we got none of that.
 Nothing was familiar.
-In fact the other travelers we met agreed.
-They even were a little frustrated in the lack of trying to cater to English speakers.
-It seemed the moment they realized we didn’t speak Spanish, they would repeat what they were trying to say only faster.
+In fact, the other travelers we met agreed.
+They even were a little frustrated in the lack of trying to speak English by the Colombians.
+It seemed like the moment Colombians realized we didn’t speak Spanish, they would repeat what they were trying to say only faster.
 That’s not to say the people of Colombia weren’t kind or helpful, it’s just we had to work a bit harder and use Google translate more than we ever have.
 I found it refreshing.
 For once we had to work for the things we wanted and like anything you work for in life, it made it that much sweeter.

-This was the second time we traveled with only carry-ons as our luggage.
-We love the WANDRD 31L backpack.
+This was the second time we traveled with only carry-on backpacks as our luggage.
+We used and continue to love our WANDRD PRVKE 31L backpacks.
 It keeps our gear safe and has enough storage for our clothes and other things.
-I wrote a whole blog on why they’re our favorite bags but you can check them out here!
+I wrote a whole blog post on why they’re our favorite bags that you can read here!

 DAY 1: MUSEUM OF GOLD

-We only had a few hours in Bogotá, the capital city and where we flew in to, and were excited to spend the morning at El Museo del Oro, the Museum of Gold.
+We only had a few hours in Bogotá, the capital city and where we flew in the night before.
+We were excited to spend the morning at El Museo del Oro, the Museum of Gold.
 It was perfect.
 We don’t usually spend much time at museums, but this one was exceptional.
 It contains the largest collection of Pre-Colombian gold in the world.
-The entire museum was a work of art in itself.
+The entire museum was a work of art itself.

-Scott’s gotten into carving lately so trying to understand how these elaborate pieces of gold were constructed, designed, and used in the everyday blew our minds.
+Scott’s gotten into carving lately so trying to understand how these elaborate pieces of gold were constructed, designed, and used in the everyday moments of life blew our minds.

-We then headed on a flight to Medellín, once the most notorious city in Colombia.
+After the museum, we got on a flight headed to Medellín.
+Medellín was once the most notorious city in Colombia.
 Maybe you’ve heard of Pablo Escobar or the show Narcos.
 Yep, this was THAT Medellín.

-Once we landed it was a 45-minute taxi ride up and over the mountain into town.
-Medellín sits in the valley, getting lost in both directions and houses sprawling up the sides like moss on a big rock.
+Once we landed in Medellín, it was a 45-minute taxi ride up and over the mountain into town.
+Medellín sits in a valley, getting lost in both directions and houses sprawling up the sides like moss on a big rock.
 You know, how it’s nice and thick near the ground and then slowly, but surely makes its way encompassing the entire surface?
 That’s the beautiful Medellín.

-In broken Spanish and hand gestures, we got our driver to stop at one of the overlooks for our first taste of the city.
+In broken Spanish and hand gestures, we got our driver to pull over at one of the overlooks so we could get our first taste of the city.

 We checked into our hotel and, per the recommendation of Julian at the front desk, headed to eat Mondongo at Mondongos.
 We had no idea what it was but we’re ALWAYS game for a recommendation and some local food.

 I wasn’t a huge fan.
 I can stomach a lot of different types of food, but this?
-Mmmmm... no way.
+Mmmmm… no way.
 It tasted like a dairy barn to me.
-We learned the next day it was a soup made with cow’s stomach lining.
-Noooowww it all made sense.
+We learned the next day it was a soup made with a cow’s stomach lining.
+Now it all made sense.
 Needless to say, it was a fun experience but we didn’t order it again on the trip.
-Those avocados though.
-The size of a small child ya know what I'm sayin?
+Check out those avocados though.
+The size of a small child ya know what I’m sayin?

-Ok, this is ALWAYS my #1 recommendation for people in other countries.
-See if they have a free walking tour.
-It’s generally a 2-4 hour walking tour with a guide telling the history and stories of the city and country and it’s all tip based, so the hope is that they work a little bit harder to do a good job and you tip them well at the end.
-You’ll get to know more about the city, get a layout for where things are so you can visit them later in your trip, and ask your guide for recommendations.
+They’re generally 2-4 hours of walking with a guide telling the history and stories of the city and country.
+It’s all tip based, so the hope is that they work a little bit harder to do a good job and you tip them well at the end.
+You get to meet people from all over the world who are visiting the city for one reason or another.
+You’ll get to know more about the city, get a layout for where things are so you can visit them later in your trip, and get to ask your guide for recommendations.

-We’ve taken A LOT of walking tours throughout our travels but the Real City walking tour was HANDS DOWN OUR FAVORITE walking tour we’ve ever done.
-For real, they have a 5 star rating out of 5,000 reviews on TripAdvisor.
+We’ve taken A LOT of walking tours throughout our travels but the Real City Medellín walking tour was HANDS DOWN OUR FAVORITE walking tour we’ve ever been on.
+And we’re not the only ones who think that, they have a 5-star rating out of 5,000 reviews on TripAdvisor.
 These guys are amazing.
 At one point after our group stopped to talk, Scott looked at me and said, “Wow, I got a little teary on that one.”
-I’m glad he said it first because that was the third time I’d been choked up.
+I’m glad he said it first because that was the third time I’d choked up.